cactuzhead/Advanced-Progress-Bars/docs/light & dark.md

 All other settings will remain unchanged.

 {: .note }
-once selected, all previous colors will be lost forever and can *not* be retrieved.
+Once selected, all previous colors will be lost forever and can *not* be retrieved.